-Last week the Poulsbo City Council unanimously passed an ordinance banning the sale of dogs and cats from puppy mills (and kitten mills).
-The ordinance says a pet store can’t sell dogs and cats unless it “obtained from or displays in cooperation with an animal shelter or an animal rescue league.”
+Last week the Poulsbo City Council unanimously banned the sale of dogs and cats from puppy mills (and kitten mills).

 Poulsbo is the 3rd city in Kitsap County to pass a ban.
 Bremerton passed a similar ordinance last September.
 Bainbridge Island passed one last July.